 Anna McCole will be your Student Services Coordinator in England and a resource for you while you are abroad with us!

 Carolyn Lutes will be your Program Manager and help prepare you to go abroad!

 CONTACT HOURS AND TEACHING METHODS

-Summer school courses are full-time and normally consist of 54 contact hours over the three-week period, taking the form of 36 hours of lectures and 18 hours of tutorial or seminar-based classes Monday through Friday.
+Summer school courses are full-time and normally consist of 54 contact hours over the three-week period.
+Their Blended Learning approach involves seminar style classes and 3 additional hours of lectures delivered on campus each week, all in socially distanced environments.
+This will be supported by a combination of synchronous (live) and non-synchronous (pre-recorded) lectures delivered online.
 Each course is worth 3 U.S. credits as indicated by the number in parentheses that follows each course listing on the following pages.
-Due to the intensive nature of the program, students are expected to spend a full day on campus.
 Lectures are attended by all students on the course, and take place either in the morning (10 am – 1 pm) or afternoon (2 pm – 5 pm), at the same time each day.
 They are supplemented by small 1.5 hour classes, during the following afternoon or morning.
 These are an opportunity to work through problem sets or case studies or present and discuss seminar papers.
 In addition, students are recommended to spend 2-3 hours per day in self-guided study.